18F/identity-pki-elixir/README.md

 ## nginx

 SSL is difficult, and we use nginx in the live environments so we use nginx in development for the correct SSL client certificate behavior.
-The nginx configuration template is partially copied from the configuration used in deploy environments.
+The nginx configuration template is partially copied from the configuration used in deployed environments.

 1. Generate self-signed certs with `mix phx.gen.cert`
 2. Install nginx (`brew install nginx`)
-3. Copy nginx config and edit the new file with your local paths: `cp priv/nginx/nginx_server.conf.example priv/nginx/nginx_server.conf`
+3. Copy nginx config and edit the new file with your local paths: `cp priv/nginx/nginx_server.conf{.example,}`
 4. Verify config and start nginx

 Verify nginx: